 Waldock’s Wizards & Wands could be your full curriculum (all-in-one) minus your math.
-For math you have to chose your own math, we’re using Teaching Textbooks for grade three and five, and RightStart for grade one.
-We are also using our own language arts program.
+For math you have to choose your own math, we’re using Teaching Textbooks for grades three and five, and RightStart for grade one.

-Science Wizards & Wands
+Science with Wizards & Wands

 This one is going to be fun.
 We have been loving science.
 To start things off this year we are going with some “fun” science as I am going to call it.
 Learning about Magical Creatures.
-With animal lovers and of course girls that love unicorns, this will be fun.
+With animal lovers and of course, girls that love unicorns, this will be fun.

-History Wizards & Wands
+History with Wizards & Wands

 My oldest is looking forward to this as she loves learning about History.
-Muggle Studies will be focusing on Medieval, Viking, Ancient Rome and Ancient Egypt time periods.
+Muggle Studies will be focusing on Medieval, Viking, Ancient Rome, and Ancient Egypt time periods.
 One of the books required is the Time Traveler which we use in BookShark Level 1 History.

-Their are worksheets for each topic.
+There are worksheets for each topic.
 All in black and white, perfect for budget printing.
 Here is a sneak peek at some of them.

 We will be reading along with the Harry Potter books, and watching the movies as well throughout the year.
 Both of which we already own.

 They are well illustrated that kids actually want to look at/read them.
-I actually created a new list in my Amazon Store for these books to make it that much easier for myself.
+I actually created a new list in my Amazon Store for these books to make it that much easier for me.
 I am using our library as much as possible, but not all the books required are available through it.

 We are going to have a lot of fun with this curriculum.
 And I think fun should be a huge part of learning, especially as we’re still in the elementary years.
-Each of the topics mentioned are created as a unit study, lasting 5-6 weeks.
+Each of the topics mentioned is created as a unit study, lasting 5-6 weeks.
 She has even included a sample 4 day lesson plan to help you get started.